+Set yourself up for mealtime success by being realistic and prepared!
 Below you will find a printable guide with tips to inspire you to get organized so you can plan, shop, cook, eat, and repeat with ease!
-Continue reading for even more info on each step!
+Continue reading for even more info on each step…

 It’s ideal to devote an hour or so once in a while (I do it once a month) to planning your meals ahead as much as possible.
 To simplify, I only plan meals for dinner.
 I have a rotation of breakfast and lunch meals and I make sure the ingredients are always on hand.
 (See Master Grocery List)

-To make meal planning easier, I find it’s helpful to have these 3 Essential Tools:
+To get started and set yourself up for easy meal planning, I find it’s helpful to have 3 Essential Tools:

 - Homemade Cookbook and/or List of Recipes

 In order to plan meals, you first need some recipes!
 Once you’ve accumulated a bunch of successful recipes, you need a convenient place to store them!

 I use a basic 3-ring binder to create a Homemade Cookbook.
 To keep my binder organized I use page dividers with tabs for each category.
 Of course, you could also choose to store your recipes on the computer (or another device) within bookmarks or files.
 Pinterest is a great tool to find, organize and store recipes!